Assistant Chief Constable David HartleyDate published: 28 September 2021 07:22

 Assistant Chief Constable David Hartley joined South Yorkshire Police in 1991 and has spent all his service with the Force.

-Before joining SYP, David studied for four years at university, including one year in industry with British Coal and graduated with a computing and operational research degree.
+He joined the police after spending four years at university, one year of which was a year in industry with British Coal.
+He graduated with a computing and operational research degree.

 When he joined in 1991, David’s first posting was to West Bar Police Station where he spent six years mainly as a uniformed duty group officer policing the streets of the city, first on foot and then by beat car.
 He left Sheffield on promotion in 1997 and was posted to Main Street at Rotherham, serving on a duty group for two years before becoming the Chief Constable’s staff officer.

 David left the staff office upon promotion to Inspector rank and was posted to Wombwell in 2001.
 He was then a duty group Inspector for five years, taking the role of PSU commander throughout.
 David was also the first uniform officer to become a Force Hostage and Crisis negotiator, a role that he maintained for the next 14 years.